Fun facts about your kids' feet!

 - Foot Growth

 Children’s feet can grow up to nine sizes in their first 3 years alone.
 Once your child reaches the age of 4 growth tends to slow down, and their feet might change once or twice every 8-12 months.
-But watch out for the growth spurts!
+However, it's important to watch out for the growth spurts!

-It is very important to get our children’s feet measured/sized every time we buy shoes.
-If our children’s feet are too small, then it can cause deformities that could affect their foot health for the rest of their lives.
+It is very important to get your children’s feet measured and sized regularly.
+We recommend every 3 months but it's most important when you come to buy a new pair of shoes.
+If your children’s shoes are too small then it can cause deformities in the feet that could affect their foot health for the rest of their lives.